-It only took me about 1 million tries to finally get these muffins right, but it was SO worth it.
+It only took me about 1 million tries to finally get these gluten free muffins right, but it was so worth it.
 I swear one batch only lasts 24 hours in my house, they’re that good!

 These gluten free banana muffins are similar to my chocolate chip banana bread, with a few key tweaks to make them perfect as muffins.
 They’re a bit lighter and fluffier thanks to the egg, and have the perfect amount of chocolate in every bite.

 If you are making these vegan, you will want to start by prepping your flax egg.
 To do so, use 1 tbsp ground flax seeds and mix with 2.5 tbsp of water.
 Set aside to let thicken for 5-10 minutes and proceed with the rest of the recipe as usual.
 If you’re not making these vegan, skip this step!